-- A. Flags.
+A. Flags.
 Each player must have all flags on the belt on the outside of his or her jersey.
 Generally, a ball carrier will be deemed down at the line of scrimmage on a run play, and at the point of reception on a pass/punt/kickoff play, if his flags and belt are not visible e.g., if a jersey is hiding a belt/flag, a flag is missing from the belt, or other equipment malfunction.
-If the referee sees the belt become hidden during the course of a play, he can deem the ball carrier down at the point where a defender had a chance to grab the flag. - B. Mouthpiece, Knee Pads and Protective Cups.
+If the referee sees the belt become hidden during the course of a play, he can deem the ball carrier down at the point where a defender had a chance to grab the flag.

+B. Mouthpiece, Knee Pads and Protective Cups.
 All players must wear a mouthpiece during practice and games.
 All other protective gear is optional.
 Knee pads for games are highly recommended.
+16

-- C. Game Balls.
+C. Game Balls.
 Official size for each division:

-- Red Division (11-13 yr. olds) YOUTH
+- Red Division (6th 8th grade) YOUTH

-- Black Division (9-10 yr. olds) JUNIOR
+- Black Division (4th & 5th grade) JUNIOR

-- White Division (7-8 yr. olds) PEE WEE
+- White Division (2nd & 3rd grade) PEE WEE

-- TUFFS Division (5-6 yr. olds) Foam Ball
+- TUFFS Division (K & 1st grade) Foam Ball